mobiusklein/glypy/README.rst

 building blocks as well as modifications and substitutions on those building blocks.

-:mod:`glypy` is a Python library providing code for reading, writing, and manipulating glycan structures, glycan compositions, monosaccharides, and their substituents.
-It also includes interfaces to popular glycan structure databases, `GlyTouCan <https://glytoucan.org/>`_ and `UnicarbKB <http://www.unicarbkb.org/>`_ using :term:`SPARQL` queries and an RDF-object mapper.
+`glypy` is a Python library providing code for reading, writing, and manipulating glycan structures, glycan compositions, monosaccharides, and their substituents.
+It also includes interfaces to popular glycan structure databases, `GlyTouCan <https://glytoucan.org/>`_ and `UnicarbKB <http://www.unicarbkb.org/>`_ using `SPARQL` queries and an RDF-object mapper.

 Example Use Cases
 ~~~~~~~~~~~~~~~~~